 I'm kind of obsessed with breakfasts that can be meal prepped in advance - like these blackberry muffins and my popular protein powder overnight oats.
 There's nothing better than waking up to a tasty, wholesome breakfast that requires no cooking, mess or dirty dishes.

-Chocolate chip baked oatmeal tick all those boxes.
-Cook up a big batch, store them in the fridge and enjoy a slice (or two) every morning.
-They're even freezer friendly, so you can batch cook them ahead and freeze until you're ready to eat them.
+This vegan baked oatmeal with chocolate chips ticks all those boxes.
+Cook up a big batch, store it the fridge and enjoy a slice (or two) every morning.
+It's even freezer friendly, so you can batch cook it ahead and freeze until you're ready to eat it.
 And what's better than a tasty freezer friendly breakfast?

 I'm using blended oats in my recipe, which means all you need to do is throw the ingredients into your food processor or blender and pour them into a pan.
 Easy peasy and so delicious!
 And, did I mention that they're gluten free?

 Top Tip: If you like baked oatmeal, you might want to check out this yummy peach baked oatmeal recipe.

 ✅Vegan baked oatmeal is vegan and gluten free!